PrivadoVPN Review: Quick Expert Summary

 PrivadoVPN Speed & Performance

-When I tested a distant server in the US, my speeds decreased by about 93%, but I still had fast speeds — HD videos on Amazon Prime loaded in less than 5 seconds and didn’t buffer, my Voice over IP (VoIP) calls never dropped, and I had fast torrenting speeds (I downloaded an 11 GB file in 10–15 minutes, which is really good).
+When my colleague in the US west coast connected to a distant server on the east coast, his speeds decreased by about 93%, but he still had fast speeds — he told me that HD videos on Amazon Prime US loaded in less than 5 seconds and didn’t buffer, his Voice over IP (VoIP) calls never dropped, and he had fast torrenting speeds (he downloaded an 11 GB file in 10–15 minutes, which is really good).

 PrivadoVPN Servers & IP Addresses